tyler36/ddev-gitpod-setup/README.md

 1. Install add-on

-    For DDEV v1.23.5 or above run

     ```shell
     ddev add-on get tyler36/ddev-gitpod-setup
-    ```

-    For earlier versions of DDEV run

-    ```shell
-    ddev get tyler36/ddev-gitpod-setup
     ```

 2. Commit files to repository.
 All that really matters is the .gitpod.yml, but it does no harm to commit all the files the add-on creates.